GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Experiments

 \subsection{Ablation Studies}

-We perform ablation studies to evaluate the contribution of each component in our framework.
-Beginning with the full model (\textbf{Full}), components are progressively removed.
-First, the quadtree-calibrated depth constraint is disabled, and Gaussian depth is directly supervised using monocular depth predicted by Depth Anything V2~\cite{yang2024depth} (\textbf{w/o QDC}).
-Next, monocular depth supervision is removed (\textbf{w/o QDC + MonoD}), followed by the removal of the Gaussian visibility-aware multi-view geometric consistency term (\textbf{w/o QDC + MonoD + GVMV}).

-As shown in Table~\ref{tab:dtu_ablation}, ablation results on the DTU dataset indicate that removing any individual component consistently degrades reconstruction accuracy.
-We further visualize the ablation results on the \emph{Meetingroom} scene from the Tanks and Temples benchmark in Fig.~\ref{fig:meetingroom}, where the progressive degradation in surface quality of the chairs confirms that each component plays a complementary role.
+We conduct comprehensive ablation studies to evaluate the individual contributions of our core components.
+Starting from our complete pipeline (\textbf{Full}), we systematically evaluate: (1) \textbf{w/o QDC}, where the progressive quadtree calibration is disabled and Gaussian depth is directly supervised by raw monocular depth~\cite{yang2024depth}; (2) \textbf{w/o QDC \& MonoD}, which further discards all monocular depth priors; (3) \textbf{w/o QDC \& MonoD \& GVMV}, which entirely removes our visibility-aware geometric consistency, effectively degrading the framework to a standard baseline; and (4) \textbf{w/o GVMV}, which isolates the impact of the visibility-aware formulation from the full model.

+As reported in Table~\ref{tab:ablation}, omitting any component consistently degrades geometric accuracy (Chamfer Distance and F1-score) across both benchmarks.
+We supplement these quantitative findings with visual comparisons on the TNT \emph{Meetingroom} scene (Fig.~\ref{fig:meetingroom}).
+The progressive structural deterioration of the chairs under different ablation settings explicitly highlights the complementary nature of our modules, confirming that GVMV and QDC function synergistically to achieve high-fidelity surface reconstruction.

+\paragraph{Sensitivity to Visibility Threshold $\tau$.} We analyze the robustness of our framework with respect to the visibility binarization threshold $\tau$.
+As shown in Table~\ref{tab:tau_ablation}, performance remains remarkably stable across a broad range of small $\tau$ values, demonstrating insensitivity to precise hyperparameter tuning.
+However, excessively large $\tau$ values impose overly strict filtering, prematurely discarding valid co-visible regions and degrading geometry.
+Furthermore, an alternative soft visibility weighting formulation yielded comparable results with no distinct empirical advantage.
+We thus adopt threshold-based hard gating, as binary visibility better reflects the physical notion of visibility than continuous opacity-based weighting.